 Procedures for Waiving or Testing out of Courses.
 In the event that a student has already passed a graduate-level course that they believe is comparable to one of the courses, they may petition the appropriate course committee in writing to waive the required course.
 Similarly, students may seek to test out of one or more courses.
 These activities are facilitated by the relevant Graduate Course Committee.
 To waive out of a required graduate course, students must submit their syllabus (or syllabi) to the head of that course committee (listed above, see "Department of Psychological Science Administration") along with a formal request to waive out of that specific course.
 This can be done via email at any point after the student is admitted to the graduate program.
 The course committee will review the syllabi and request, then render a decision and communicate that to the student (usually within a week).
-The committee uses a holistic approach in this decision-making process (e.g., reviewing the textbook and supporting materials utilized in the course in question; considering time since the student completed the course; (b) denial of waiver; or (c) a decision to waive but require the student to attend portions of the course or the lab (i.e., to remediate any units or content that was not present in the original course the student took).
+The committee uses a holistic approach in this decision-making process (e.g., reviewing the textbook and supporting materials utilized in the course in question; considering time since the student completed the coursework) and a consensus on the decision is required.
+The decision could be (a) full waiver of the course; (b) denial of waiver; or (c) a decision to waive but require the student to attend portions of the course or the lab (i.e., to remediate any units or content that was not present in the original course the student took).

 Appealing Course Waiver Decisions.
 Students have the right to appeal the course committee waiver decision.
 To do so, students must first seek the approval of their primary advisor.
 If the primary advisor agrees that an appeal is warranted, the student should provide a written rationale for their appeal, as well as any additional supporting materials (e.g., course work) that was not part of the original course waiver request, to the course committee chair and to the chair of the department.
-If the chair of the department is already a member of the course committee, then the appeal will also go to the vice chair of the department chair (or vice chair) to evaluate the student's appeal.
+If the chair of the department is already a member of the course committee, then the appeal will also go to the vice chair of the department.
+The course committee chair will then convene the course committee plus the department chair (or vice chair) to evaluate the student's appeal.
 A similar, holistic decision-making approach will be applied to the appeal as described above, and a consensus is required.
 One of the three outcomes listed above will then be applied to the student's request.